Vaughan St, North Skelton about this time.

 Guisborough is, we understand, taking steps to do this and we have heard something of a transformer station

-Albert Einstein suggests that Energy = Mass multiplied by the square of the Speed of Light etc.
+Albert Einstein suggests that Energy = Mass multiplied by the square of the Speed of Light and the multiple consequences

 5th July - NEGLECTING TO SEND CHILD TO SCHOOL.

 For this offence Robert W Baxter of Shaft Cottages, Skelton was fined 10 shilling and 5s costs.

 4 miners, Henry Shepherd, Robert Smith, John Roper of North Skelton and John Pelmear of Skelton were let off on payment of 5 shillings costs.

 The following are among the names who passed the preliminary examination for the Elementary School Teachers' Certificate, 1907.
 They are qualified as Uncertified Teachers, or for admission to a Training College.
 If they gained a distinction in any subject it is given after their name.

 Alice Saunders, pupil teacher for Skelton and Brotton at Lingdale Council School.
 English

 and French.
 Going to Southlands, Battersea, Wesleyan Training College.

 Edith Tate, pupil teacher for Skelton and Brotton at North Skelton Infants Council School.
 Going to Ripon Church of England College.

 Alice H Tibble, pupil teacher for Skelton and Brotton at North Skelton Infants.